danneu/react-template-render/README.md

 * This library uses `require(template)` to load templates which means that templates are loaded synchronously and cached for the process lifetime until the server is reset.
 Just use `nodemon --ext jsx server.js` in development to trigger server reboot.
+* This library uses the [debug](https://www.npmjs.com/package/debug) module to print out useful input.
+If you're having trouble getting your template paths to load, boot your server with `DEBUG=react-template-render` to see the parent/child paths that this library is attempting to load.